Do You Need Car Insurance In Mississippi?

 It is important to remember that reckless drivers aren’t the only people on the road who are at risk of being in an accident, all drivers, even those who are cautious, need to have enough insurance to cover them in case they are ever in an accident.

 Drivers in the state of Mississippi are required by law to have car insurance.
 However, you don’t need car insurance to register your vehicle or apply for a Mississippi driver’s license.
-Although there are laws to prevent people from driving without insurance, the National Highway Traffic Safety Administration reports that one out of every 5 motorists in Mississippi are uninsured.
+Although there are laws to prevent people from driving without insurance, the National Highway Traffic Safety Administration reports that one out of every five motorists in Mississippi is uninsured.
 In this blog, we explain what you need to know about car insurance in the state of Mississippi.

 Mississippi drivers are required to carry liability insurance.
 Liability insurance provides coverage for the other vehicle and/or driver when you are at fault for an accident.

 The following are the required minimum coverage amounts for drivers in Mississippi:

 Insurers in the state of Mississippi offer several other optional types of coverage, which include:

 - Collision Coverage: Covers damage to your car that was caused by hitting another vehicle or object.

 - Comprehensive Coverage: Covers damages your car sustained from non-accident-related incidents or factors, like theft or harsh weather conditions.

 - Uninsured / Underinsured Motorist Coverage: Pays your expenses if you are involved in a collision with a driver who doesn’t have insurance or has insufficient insurance.

 - Medical Payment Coverage: Also known as “med pay,” this type of coverage helps pay your medical expenses after an accident.